Partial Encryption

 93% Ferguson arrests were Black residents

-Any understanding of St. Louis police encryption must begin with Ferguson.
-On August 9, 2014, 18-year-old Michael Brown was shot and killed by Ferguson Police Officer Darren Wilson.
-What followed would reshape the national conversation about policing, race, and accountability.
+St. Louis police encryption cannot be understood apart from Ferguson.
+On August 9, 2014, Ferguson police officer Darren Wilson shot and killed 18-year-old Michael Brown.
+The protests that followed reshaped the national conversation about policing, race, and accountability.

-The Ferguson unrest drew international attention.
-Journalists and protesters descended on the St. Louis suburb, documenting police responses that included tear gas, armored vehicles, and military-style tactics.
-The world watched as local police pointed sniper rifles at unarmed civilians and arrested journalists at a McDonald's.
+Journalists and protesters came from around the world.
+They documented police responses that included tear gas, armored vehicles, and sniper rifles trained on unarmed civilians.
+Two reporters were arrested at a McDonald's.

-On October 10, 2014, at 7:00 a.m., the St. Louis Metropolitan Police Department encrypted its radio communications system.
-It was the first time in the department's history that encryption was deployed.
+On October 10, 2014, at 7:00 a.m., Chief Sam Dotson encrypted the St. Louis Metropolitan Police Department's radio communications.
+It was the first time in the department's history.

 "Information about police tactics was being shared over Twitter and that put officers and the public at risk."